SOVEOS/SOV/README.md

 Deflation also occurs via the Airburn (7.5 million unclaimed tokens that were allocated for Genesis accounts can be destroyed once a week by anyone with an EOS account).

-SOV has no ICO, No Pre-sale, investors, or financial backers of any kinds.
+SOV has no ICO, No Pre-sale, investors, or financial backers of any kind.
 SOV is a completely decentralized project open to all who wish to contribute.

 Project Summary and White Paper (html and .pdf) are available at https://soveos.one. .pdf of white paper is also available in this repository.